Survival First Aid Kit List | 28 Essentials

 Contents (Jump to a Section)

-Survival First Aid Kit Essentials
+Survival First Aid Kit List

 Our basic first aid checklist is meant for home use.
 A smaller kit would be better when included in bug-out bags, car kits, or get-home bags.
 Start with the foundation level if you are starting from scratch, and add modules based on your local threats.